jacklowrie/piazza-bot/CONTRIBUTING.md

 I'm working my way towards a more traditional GitFlow.
 - `develop` is the work horse.
 As features are completed, they're merged into `develop`.
 When a release is ready, a PR is opened from `develop` to `main`.
-- `main` doesn't get commits directly, but instead gets pull-requests from `develop`.
+- `main` doesn't get commits directly (beyond docs/github config etc), but instead gets pull-requests from `develop`.
 These PRs should include fully-functional features.
 - `feature-[*]` Branches with "feature" prepended are feature branches.
 Most work happens in these.
 - I'm really hoping we never need a `hotfix`, but if we do, we'll make it then.